damko/zibaldone/README.md

     cd zibaldone/app/api
     composer install

+Create the *zibaldone* database in mysql

+    mysql -uroot
+    create database zibaldone
+    quit

-Create the *zibaldone* database in mysql and populate it using the `database.sql` file.
+and populate it using the `database.sql` file.

+    mysql -uroot zibaldone < database.sql

+Create a mysql user and grant full rights to the zibaldone database

 Edit the file `app/api/models/zibaldone.php` and update it with the correct credentials.

+Edit the file `zibaldone/app/assets/js/app.js` and replace the hostname with yours

+    zibaldoneApp.constant('API_URL', 'http://zibaldone.derox/api');

 Finally change the rights of the zibaldone directory to 777 so that the webserver can create files and folders.